 - other scholarly/academic evidence.

-- A committee of two faculty members with expertise in the course topic will review the portfolio and make a recommendation to the Program Representative for either a satisfactory or unsatisfactory grade according to the student's evidence to meet the outcomes of the course/program.
-The Program Representative will grant final approval for portfolio validation.
+6. A committee of two faculty members with expertise in the course topic will review the portfolio within one calendar week of receipt and make a recommendation for either approval or disapproval.

 A student may hold certifications from a professional organization that reflects a level of competence and cognitive ability.
 Professional certifications currently approved as valid for credit in specific program (provided all other requirements are met) are listed below.